Hello and thanks for stopping by. I’m so glad you’ve found my writing club.

 At that time, I had been freelance writing and copywriting for over ten years whilst working on my fiction.
 It had always been my aim to offer something for children – something that would give them the opportunity to write freely and without judgement.

 Since March 2020 I have been online, but that has only been a positive thing as far as I’ve been concerned.
-Online learning is extremely flexible and not only that, it doesn’t matter where in the world you are, and I have worked with children all over the UK, Europe and even as far as Singapore!
+Online learning is extremely flexible and not only that, it doesn’t matter where in the world you are.
+I have worked with children all over the UK, Europe and even as far as Singapore!

 Here is a rundown of what I offer at the Storymakers Club:

-The Writer Buds – for 8-10-year-olds the Writer Buds offers a mix of fiction and non-fiction writing.
+The Writer Buds – for 8-10-year-olds, the Writer Buds offers a mix of fiction and non-fiction writing.
 In this group, we might do a news report or an advert, an instructional piece, a factual report or letter, for example.
 This wider range of writing helps build skills that will act as the foundation for moving on to secondary level.

-For those who prefer a more tailored approach to their learning, I offer 1:1 sessions of 1 hour or 45 minutes.
-For my 1:1 students, I have worked on specifics such as spelling, essay writing, the mechanics of story writing or comprehension, to give you a few examples.
+These include 1 hour or 45 minutes.
+For my 1:1 students, I tend to work on specifics such as spelling, essay writing, the mechanics of story writing or comprehension.
 It is really up to you what we work on.

 My holiday workshops have been wide and varied.
 Some have been similar to the Wednesday Writing Club, others have covered vocabulary, spelling and grammar.
 The workshops are wide-ranging and hopefully as fun and informal as we can make them!